kartiksaha802/ClimateGPT/README.md

 # ClimateGPT

-ClimateGPT is a conversational AI bot designed to provide users with accurate and up-to-date information about the climatic conditions of various locations around the world.
-Powered by the GPT-3.5 Turbo 0613 API and Chainlit, ClimateGPT not only offers weather data but also suggests activities tailored to the given climatic conditions.
+Introducing ClimateGPT: Your go-to conversational AI companion for real-time climatic insights worldwide.
+Leveraging the robust GPT-3.5 Turbo 0613 API and Chainlit, ClimateGPT delivers precise weather details for diverse locations.
+Not only does it furnish up-to-date climate information, but it also crafts personalized activity recommendations in sync with prevailing conditions.
+Seamlessly combining accuracy and interaction, ClimateGPT is your ultimate climate guide.

 [![climate-GPT.png](https://i.postimg.cc/D0LsXY0b/climate-GPT.png)](https://postimg.cc/5Q96cgwx)